 Free bets are an attractive incentive in other states, so you may experience delays if you hit an early win.

-The main advantage of legal, safe and regulated online betting sites is that you can use mainstream payment options.
+The main advantage of legal, safe Indiana online betting sites is that you can use mainstream payment options.
 These include credit cards, bank transfers and even cash.
 Here are the main categories:

 Once you register and fund your account, you’ll be ready to place your first bet.